 Each of these discussions finishes with an exploration of how the feature can be achieved.

 The task of rebuilding design & technology is one that will require the whole design & technology community to pull together in the same direction.
-One of our purposes here is to map out the right direction, the second is to suggest ways in which the community might work together to move in that direction.
+The first purpose of this paper is to map out the right direction.
+The second purpose is to suggest ways in which the community might work together to move in that direction.
 Hence the paper makes a series of recommendations to key stakeholders in the hope that by responding to these recommendations the prospects for design & technology in the secondary school will improve considerably, both in the short and medium terms.
 Inevitably, many of our recommendations are to the D&T Association as a key and leading organisation within our community.
-However, we wouldn’t want to give the impression that we think the task is theirs alone; rebuilding is a daunting task that will require all of us to work together alongside the Association.
+We wouldn’t want to give the impression, however, that we think the task is theirs alone; rebuilding is a daunting task that will require all of us to work together alongside the Association.
 We are aware that taking some of these recommendations forward will require external funding, so where appropriate we have worded the recommendations with this in mind.

 Next: Sound epistemology